Andreas Vesalius: Medical career and accomplishments

 In 1543, Vesalius conducted a public dissection of the body of Jakob Karrer von Gebweiler, a notorious felon from the city of Basel, Switzerland.
 He assembled and articulated the bones, finally donating the skeleton to the University of Basel.
 This preparation ("The Basel Skeleton") is Vesalius' only well-preserved skeletal preparation, and also the world's oldest surviving anatomical preparation.
 It is still displayed at the Anatomical Museum of the University of Basel.

 In the same year Vesalius took residence in Basel to help Johannes Oporinus publish the seven-volume De humani corporis fabrica (On the fabric of the human body), a groundbreaking work of human anatomy that he dedicated to Charles V. Many believe it was illustrated by Titian's pupil Jan Stephen van Calcar, but evidence is lacking, and it is unlikely that a single artist created all 273 illustrations in a period of time so short.
 At about the same time he published an abridged edition for students, Andrea Vesalii suorum de humani corporis fabrica librorum epitome, and dedicated it to Philip II of Spain, the son of the Emperor.
 That work, now collectively referred to as the Fabrica of Vesalius, was groundbreaking in the history of medical publishing and is considered to be a major step in the development of scientific medicine.
 Because of this, it marks the establishment of anatomy as a modern descriptive science.

 Though Vesalius' work was not the first such work based on actual dissection, nor even the first work of this era, the production quality, highly detailed and intricate plates, and the likelihood that the artists who produced it were clearly present in person at the dissections made it an instant classic.
 Pirated editions were available almost immediately, an event Vesalius acknowledged in a printer's note would happen.
-Vesalius was 28 years old when the first edition of Fabrica was published.
+Vesalius was 28 years old when the first editions of Fabrica was published.